safwanidrees/Map-Polyline-Draw/README.md

       ),
       body: MapPolyLineDraw(
         apiKey: "YOUR_API_KEY",
-        firstPoint: LatLng(24.8960309, 67.0792159),
+        firstPoint: MapPoint(24.8960309, 67.0792159),
-        secondPoint: LatLng(24.9425822, 67.0691675),
+        secondPoint: MapPoint(24.9425822, 67.0691675),
       ),
     );
   }
 ```
 * apiKey: "YOUR_API_KEY"
-* firstPoint: LatLng(latitude, longitude)
+* firstPoint: MapPoint(latitude, longitude)
-* secondPoint: LatLng(latitude, longitude)
+* secondPoint: MapPoint(latitude, longitude)

-These three are compulsory to add otherwiese it will generate an error
+These three are compulsory to add otherwise it will generate an error